szw/vim-bufferlist2/README.md

 Usage
 -----

-Put `next_bufferlist.vim` file into your `~/.vim/plugin` directory.
+Put `next-bufferlist.vim` file into your `~/.vim/plugin` directory.
 To open NextBufferList there is a command:

     :NextBufferList